 20. High Wedding Updo Hairstyles

 It’s time for another classic on our list.
-This intricate high bun is a traditional choice many brides opt for on their big day.
+This intricate high bun with curls pinned by a flowery headband is a traditional choice many brides opt for on their big day.
 The reason is that it elongates your face and neckline and you can easily attach your veil underneath it.

 21. Casual Wedding Updo

 Some brides prefer to keep it simple and let the dress take center stage as they stroll down the aisle on the most beautiful day of their lives.
-If that is your case as well and you have a stunning dress, it’s best to go for a casual hairstyle.
+If that is your case as well and you have a stunning dress – especially one with an open back- it’s best to go for a casual hairstyle.

 22. Crown Braid Wedding Updos

-This is a more sophisticated and intricate look that may require you to get extensions for the big day in case your hair is not long or thick enough to pull this one off.
-However, anything is worth it as long as you look spectacular, right?
+This is a more sophisticated and intricate look that may require you to get extensions for the big day in case your hair is not long enough or you do not have the right hair texture to pull off this one.
+However, anything is worth it as long as you look striking with the brown braided and curly high bun.

 23. Spring Wedding Updos

 Most weddings take place during the spring and summer seasons, so it’s easy to pick a hairstyle.
 But how about one that actually celebrates this lovely part of the year?
-Think about cherry blossoms, pink roses, and lilac.
+Think about adding cherry blossoms, pink roses, or lilac to a messily braided and twisted style like the one above.

 24. Winter Wedding Updos